pengutronix/genimage/README.rst

 :disk-signature:	32 bit integer used as disk signature (offset 440 in the
                         MBR).
 Using a special value ``random`` will result in using random 32 bit number.
 :gpt:			Boolean.
-If true, a GPT type partion table is written.
+If true, a GPT type partition table is written.
 If false
 			a DOS type partition table is written.
 Defaults to false.
 :gpt-location:		Location of the GPT table.
 Occasionally useful for moving the GPT
 			table away from where a bootloader is placed due to hardware